 Mobile Phones and Electronic Devices (ED)

-3. Usage of ED during official school activities such as CCA, after school workshops/remedial lessons, learning journeys or school camps will be subject to the above rules.
+3. Usage of ED during official school activities such as CCA, remedial lessons, learning journeys or school camps will be subject to the above rules.

 4. Usage of ED in class is allowed only if teachers’ permission is sought.

-5. Students found in possession of ED during tests and exams will considered as cheating and/or attempting to cheat.
+5. Students found in possession of ED during tests and exams will considered as cheating.
 They may be graded zero marks for that test or exam.

-6. Students must not use ED to photograph or video students or teachers without their prior permission or knowledge.
+6. Students must not use ED to photograph or video students or teachers in school without their prior permission.

-7. Students who fail to comply with the above rules may have their ED confiscated.
+7. Students who fail to comply with the above rules (using their ED at restricted places, not switching off or not keeping their EDs out of sight) may have their EDs confiscated.

 8. For 1st offence, the ED will be confiscated for up to 1 week and parents will be informed.